input-output-hk/partner-chains/docs/developer-guides/native-token-migration-guide.md

 ## Migration scenario - adding the feature

-#### ATTENTION: If migration described below is performed, only native token transfers that have taken place _after the MC hash referenced by the block after runtime upgrade in step 7_ will be observed.
-If there have been earlier transfers to the illiquid supply that your Partner Chain needs to account for, use a different migration strategy or wait for a newer version of the native token management pallet!

 1. Add the pallet into the runtime.
 This requires implementing the trait `TokenTransferHandler`, which is left for the developers of each particular Partner Chain to implement according to their needs and ledger structure.
 Consult the implementation in `runtime/src/lib.rs` for an example with a mocked handler.